buzzqw/TUS/OBSS/markdown-separati/en/35-treasures.md

 **Coins**: The coins in a treasure can be copper, silver, gold, and platinum: silver and gold ones are the most common, but you can decide differently.
 For coins and their exchange value, go to Equipment.

-Coins in the possession of monsters and wild creatures will certainly not be mint condition and will probably be marked by bites or sticky slimes.
+Coins in the possession of monsters and wild creatures will certainly not be in mint condition and will probably bear bite marks or sticky slimes.
 Coins found in treasures or at the bottom of some lair might be from other kingdoms, if not worlds... and in that case, what makes them valuable is the strict metallurgical value.
 10 grams of gold are always 10 grams of gold even if on one face of the coin there is a flower and on another a castle.

 Use the Table Value of gems (p. ) to determine the value of the gems found.
 Here the gems are listed by value.